DFW Writers Conference

 The DFW Writers Conference, also known as DFWCon, is an American annual professional conference for writers in multiple genres.
 The letters DFW stand for Dallas–Fort Worth.
-It always takes place in a city within the Dallas–Fort Worth metroplex, normally in the spring months.
+The conference is held at the Hurst Conference Center in Hurst, Texas each October.

 History and operations

 The conference's purpose is to help writers grow their professional network, develop their writing skills and business knowledge, and meet with publishing-industry professionals.
 Attendees include literary agents and editors from publishing houses around the country, and writers from Texas and other states.
-The conference offers its attendees the opportunity to meet with a literary agent for one-on-one pitch sessions, and its education program typically features more than fifty writing classes.
+The conference offers more than 300 attendees the opportunity to meet with a literary agent for one-on-one pitch sessions, and its education program typically features more than fifty writing classes.

 The conference started in 2008.
 It is organized by members of the DFW Writers' Workshop, a 501(c)(3) non-profit organization that helps writers in multiple genres develop their writing to publication-level quality.
 The group has operated in the DFW metroplex since 1977.